ravendb/docs/Documentation/5.0/Raven.Documentation.Pages/document-extensions/timeseries/querying/aggregation-and-projections.markdown

     )
     {CODE-BLOCK/}
    * **group by '1 days'**
-     We group each user's HeartRate time series entries in consequtive 1-day groups.
+     We group each user's HeartRate time series entries in consecutive 1-day groups.
    * **select min(), max()**
      We select the lowest and highest values of each group and project them to the client.

-* In this sample, we group entries of companies' StockPrice time series in consequtive 7-day groups and project the highest and lowest values of each group.
+* In this sample, we group entries of companies' StockPrice time series in consecutive 7-day groups and project the highest and lowest values of each group.
   Each StockPrice entry holds five values, the query returns the `Max` and `Min` values of each: